Death of an active member

 Lump sum Death grant

-If you die in service as a member of the LGPS, a lump sum death grant of three times your assumed pensionable pay at your date of death is paid, if you are under the age of 75 at the date of death.
-You can choose who you would like this lump sum to be paid to by completing an expression of wish form.
-Please remember to keep this up to date if your circumstances change.
+If you die in service as a member of the LGPS, a lump sum death grant of three times your assumed pensionable pay at your date of death is paid.

 Paying extra contributions?